 Advisers who understand how to invest in this area are experts in picking the right green and ethical funds to make a positive difference to the planet and society, while also achieving attractive returns.
 Here are 10 of the best.

 Castlefield is a family of investment and advisory businesses with a focus on clients’ values.
 It calls this approach “thoughtful investing.”
 Established in 2002, the core team came from the UK fund management arm of a pan-European private banking group.
 Managing investments for charities was a major focus and it still is today.

 Following the acquisition of the UK’s two oldest ethical advice firms, it is now an integrated advice and investment management group, widely recognised for its expertise in responsible and sustainable investment.
 It also funds a grant-making charitable trust that shares in the business’s profits.

-Castlefield recently partnered with The Charity Service (TCS) to launch The Castlefield Individual Philanthropy Account (IPA) – a new philanthropy service to help clients give money to charity in an easy and meaningful way.
+Last year Castlefield partnered with The Charity Service (TCS) to launch The Castlefield Individual Philanthropy Account (IPA) – a new philanthropy service to help clients give money to charity in an easy and meaningful way.

 Tanya offers financial advice mostly to charities and individuals with larger portfolios.
 She specialises in sustainable investment and holistic financial planning, and has been a Board Director of the UK Sustainable Investment & Finance Association (UKSIF).

 Tanya also provides training on Environmental, Social and Governance standards for charities.

 EQ Investors has a commitment to ethical investing, has its own charitable foundation and was one of the first recipients of the Good With Money Good Egg mark.
 Jeannie is a Chartered Financial Planner and Fellow of the Personal Finance Society at the firm.